Carb Blockers: Are They a Good or Bad Idea?

 Carb blockers are amylase inhibitors.

-If we restrict the amylase enzyme, then our body can’t adequately break starch down into glucose.
+If we restrict the amylase enzyme, our body is missing a key component it uses to break starch down into glucose.

-As a result, our body doesn’t absorb dietary starch, and the food passes through the small intestine undigested–at least in theory.
+Due to this process being inhibited, our body doesn’t absorb as much dietary starch.
+Instead, the starch should pass through the small intestine undigested — at least in theory.

 This process has two results:

-• We absorb less energy/calories/carbs from the meal.
+• We absorb less total calories from the meal.

 • High carbohydrate foods will have a lesser impact on blood sugar levels.